-The title of this blog post is a quote I read many months ago.
-This quote slapped me upside the head like a two ton brick, because rewarding myself with food is exactly what I’ve always done.
+The title of this blog post, “Do Not Reward Yourself With Food… You Are Not A Dog” is a quote I read many months ago.
+This quote slapped me upside the head like a two-ton brick because rewarding myself with food is exactly what I’ve always done.
 And I’m here to tell you, it’s a hard habit to break.
 Even as a clean eater.
 But it’s not impossible…

 I noticed a while back that I was beginning to become more aware of my inclination to turn to food for comfort.
 And this was a turning point for me.
 Because if you can take notice of what you are doing, it suddenly breaks a pattern that has become automatic.

 I’d be willing to bet that for most of you comfort eaters (and you know who you are), comfort eating is mindless eating.
 You turn to food without a second thought.
 There is an automatic assumption that you will feel better if you eat ___________ (fill in the blank).
 And guess what?
 For a short amount of time (usually the amount of time it takes to eat whatever you’re eating), you DO feel better!
 It’s absolute, instant gratification!
 What’s not to love?

 But we also know what happens right after that instant relief hits.
 Just about the time we finish eating whatever it is we’re eating.
 The guilt sets in.
 The self-deprecation and even disgust kick in, and we suddenly find ourselves in a place we never intended to end up in.
 A place that leaves us feeling worse than we felt before we ate what we ate.